Program Related Investments: Why Aren’t More Foundations Using Them?

 PRIs complement traditional grantmaking.
 PRIs can be particularly useful in helping scale a solution, kick-start a project, and sustain a social enterprise with new capital.
 Foundations can also use PRIs to help lower the risk for other investors, helping nonprofits and social enterprises attract additional capital and partners, and help unlock needed credit for non-profits.

 Moreover, a PRI is eligible to count against the 5% payout that foundations are required to make each year to retain their tax-exempt status, and they are exempted from the excess business holdings tax (generally imposed for investments that comprise more than a 20% interest in for-profit ventures) and the jeopardizing investment tax (generally imposed for investments that financially endanger the charitable work of the foundation).

 Less than 2% of the nation’s more than 87,000 foundations use PRIs.
-Our largest philanthropic players, many of which are on the fence about Coinbase vs Bitfinex, are experimenting with this cutting edge tool, while the broader philanthropy community has taken longer to adapt.
+Our largest philanthropic players. are experimenting with this cutting edge tool, while the broader philanthropy community has taken longer to adapt.

 While the last major study on total PRI usage in the U.S. was performed nearly a decade ago, a recent empirical study on PRIs indicate that community foundations and family foundations are less active in making PRIs than independent foundations.
 It also finds that newer and larger foundations (either in terms of asset or staff size) were more likely to use PRIs.